 How Americans celebrate their Independence Day?
 Well, they join the 2.5-mile parade along with cheerleaders, firemen, and even a Miss Fourth of July.

 They gather in the famous park underneath the Brooklyn Bridge to enjoy fireworks.
 The show features 40,000 fireworks, and I suggest you don’t miss the 9 pm show this year.

 Some visit their kin relatives, spend great times and eat lots of apple pies together or have fun in a holiday destination away from busy city life.

-If would like to get some great Independence Day USA celebration ideas, read this article by Rhiannon Edwards.
+If you would like to get some great Independence Day USA celebration ideas, read this article by Rhiannon Edwards.
 He is a travel writer.

 What Happened On This Day

 In 1776, US secured independence from the British Empire after the Revolutionary War.
-The 13 colonies (ew Hampshire, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina and Georgia) went on together to become the United States of America upon signing the Declaration of Independence on the Fourth of July 1776 and keep fighting until they won in 1777.
+The 13 colonies (new Hampshire, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina and Georgia) went on together to become the United States of America upon signing the Declaration of Independence on the Fourth of July 1776 and keep fighting until they won in 1777.
 “Independence Day” name wasn’t used until 1791.
 Later in 1870, it was declared as an unpaid holiday, and then in 1938, it was made a paid holiday.

 What’s Open and Closed on the USA Independence Day

 As Independence Day is a federal holiday, most of the offices will be closed.
 All government offices, banks, mail services and financial markets will remain closed.
 But some stores will be open all day or a couple of hours.
 It’s advisable to check before visiting or keep enough commodities before the celebration starts to spend a tense-free great holiday.
 For more information, check it out.